panzerdp/dmitripavlutin.com/content/posts/056-orthogonal-react/index.md

 The problem with the current implementation is that `<EmployeesPage>` depends on how data is fetched.
 The component knows about `axios` library, knows that a `GET` request is performed.

 What would happen if later you switch from `axios` and REST to GraphQL?
+If the application has dozens of components coupled with fetching logic, you would have to change them all manually.

+There's a better approach.
 Let's isolate the fetch logic details from the component.

 A good way to do this is to use the new Suspense feature of React: